jason-m/rc-files/README.md

 # rc-files
-.zshrc - mostly the .zshrc that comes with kali with some extra aliases
+doz_zshrc = .zshrc - mostly the .zshrc that comes with kali with some extra aliases vim/ has all the vim stuff install.sh for lazy people